irvingdc/aspiration-test/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-You need a a [Github API key](https://docs.github.com/en/free-pro-team@latest/graphql/guides/forming-calls-with-graphql #authenticating-with-graphql).
+You need a a Github API Key.
 After obtaining one it should be added to the root of the project inside a .env file as **REACT_APP_GITHUB_ACCESS_KEY**

 ### `npm test`